SiskonEmilia/UglyGridWorld/Section 2/Part3/Short Answer.md

 1. Grid contains method declarations, but no code is supplied in the methods.
 Why?
 Where can you find the implementations of these methods?

-    In classes that implements the interface, like BoundedGrid.java and UnboundedGrid.java.
+    **Answer:** In classes that implements the interface, like BoundedGrid.java and UnboundedGrid.java.

     ```java
     // @file: info/gridworld/Grid.java